 For my family of four, that comes out to a minimum of 120 gallons of water.
 It would take 16 cubic feet to store this much water.
 Since the water storage jugs take up space too, realistically, it will take even more space than that.

 How do you stockpile water when space is limited?
 Here are some ideas:

 If a really bad disaster strikes and you run out of bottled water, then you’ll need a way to treat water.
 Most water filters only treat bacteria and parasites.

-There are some newer water filters which treat viruses too though.
+Some more recent water filters treat viruses too, though.
 When chemicals might be in the water (such as after flooding), you’ll need an activated carbon filter to remove them.

 Can You Put a Water Drum On Your Apartment’s Roof?

-A lot of people are waking up to the need to prepare for disasters.
-So, if you decide to call a building meeting about preparedness, it might be met with enthusiasm.
+Many people are waking up to the need to prepare for disasters, so if you decide to call a building meeting about preparedness, it might be met with enthusiasm.